BABEL-sbf/FFT-AI-models/efficients/README.md

 A note on why this efficientNet model is more versitile than CN's model.

-Certainly!
-Based on the analysis, here's a summary of how "Klu's Model" is potentially superior to Script 1:

 1. **Modularity and Flexibility**:
    - Klu's Model provides utility methods for initializing the EfficientNet model in various ways (`from_name`, `from_pretrained`).
 This makes it easier to create different variants of the model or load pretrained weights.